Seattle-Tacoma

 Located between Lake Washington and the Puget Sound, Seattle is the seat of King County and the largest city by population in Washington.
 It has approximately 724,000 inhabitants in the city proper as of 2017.
 Further south, Tacoma is the seat of Pierce County and is the third largest city by population in Washington with approximately 213,000 inhabitants in the city proper as of 2017.
 The Seattle metropolitan area (Seattle-Tacoma-Bellevue) comprised 3,939,363 residents as of the 2017 US Census Bureau Estimate.

-The Puget Sound's rapid transit network consists of a light rail service.
+The Puget Sound's rapid transit network consists of two light rail services.
 It also has two commuter rail services.
 Seattle is also served by two modern streetcar services and a short straddle beam monorail people mover, while Tacoma is served by a modern streetcar service.
-It also has two arterial bus rapid transit services in Snohomish County.
-There is also a rapid bus network within Seattle, which is not covered on this website.
+It also has three arterial bus rapid transit services in Snohomish County.
+There is also a BRT-Lite/arterial BRT/rapid bus network within Seattle, which is partially covered on this website.

 Link Light Rail

-Opened 2003, Link Light Rail consists of a light rail service and a modern streetcar service that serve the Seattle Metropolitan Region (Puget Sound).
+Opened 2003, Link Light Rail consists of two light rail services and a modern streetcar service that serve the Seattle Metropolitan Region (Puget Sound).

-The Link 1 Line of the Link Light Rail is a light rail service on a North-South alignment, running from the Northgate in the north to Angle Lake in the south via the Seattle Transit Tunnel in Downtown Seattle and Seattle Tacoma International Airport, serving 19 stations.
+The Link 1 Line of the Link Light Rail is a light rail service on a North-South alignment, running from Lynnwood City Center in the north to Angle Lake in the south via the Seattle Transit Tunnel in Downtown Seattle and Seattle Tacoma International Airport, serving 23 stations.

-The Link 1 Line was opened in July 2009 and the last extension to the line was in October 2021 to Northgate.
+The Link 1 Line was opened in July 2009 and the last extension to the line was in August 2024 to Lynnwood City Center.
 The Link 1 Line is owned by Sound Transit and operated by King County Metro.

 Headways